 Private Investigator Salary Information for Missouri*

-According to the Bureau of Labor Statistics (BLS), private investigators in Missouri earned an annual, average salary of $50,730 as of May 2020.
-Get a few years of experience under your belt and a nice list of clients and you may soon find yourself among the top 10% here who enjoy an annual average salary of $91,610.
+According to the Bureau of Labor Statistics (BLS), private investigators in Missouri earn an average annual salary of $55,960 as of May 2023.
+Get a few years of experience under your belt and a nice list of clients and you may soon find yourself among the top 10% here who enjoy a salary that starts at $91,270.

 To earn a PI license through the Missouri Department of Insurance, Financial Institutions & Professional Regulation, you’ll need to be at least 21 years old, and you’ll need to pass a background investigation and written examination.
 You must also be able to obtain a $250,000 business general liability policy.

-Private Investigator Salaries in Kansas City and St. Louis
+Private Investigator Salaries in Kansas City, Springfield, and St. Louis

-In 2019, the following BLS stats reveal the median-top 10% salary range for PIs working in Missouri’s largest metros of Kansas City and St. Louis:
+The BLS reports the following 2023 median to top 10% salary range for PIs working in KC, Springfield, and St. Louis: